xwal/awesome-stars/README.md

 * [Batsh](https://github.com/BYVoid/Batsh) - A language that compiles to Bash and Windows Batch

 ## Objective-C
+* [Valet](https://github.com/square/Valet) - Valet lets you securely store data in the iOS or OS X Keychain without knowing a thing about how the Keychain works.
+It’s easy.
+We promise.
+* [IGListKit](https://github.com/Instagram/IGListKit) - A data-driven UICollectionView framework for building fast and flexible lists.
+* [FMDBMigrationManager](https://github.com/layerhq/FMDBMigrationManager) - FMDBMigrationManager provides a simple, elegant interface for managing SQLite database schemas with FMDB.
+* [CTMediator](https://github.com/casatwy/CTMediator) - The mediator for modularization in your iOS Project.
+* [libPhoneNumber-iOS](https://github.com/iziz/libPhoneNumber-iOS) - iOS port from libphonenumber (Google's phone number handling library)
+* [CDD](https://github.com/music4kid/CDD) - A new pattern to write less code for you iOS App's application layer.
 * [FastStub-Xcode](https://github.com/music4kid/FastStub-Xcode) - Xcode Plugin helps you find missing methods in your class header, protocols, and super class, also makes fast inserting.
 * [RecognizeCard](https://github.com/gaofengtan/RecognizeCard) - 识别中国二代身份证
 * [Minya](https://github.com/southpeak/Minya) - A simple basic hierarchy for iOS development with Objective-C. It is based on MVCS and KVO.